Home » Lake Regions » Lake Michigan » 18 Best Lake Michigan Beach Towns: A Local’s Complete Guide (2026)

 Ox-Bow School of Art

-Saugatuck isn’t just a beach town—it’s a creative haven that’s earned its reputation as Michigan’s Art Coast.
-The town’s deep-rooted artistic culture traces back to the Ox-Bow School of Art & Artists’ Residency, a renowned institution that has shaped the local art scene for over a century.
+Saugatuck isn’t just a beach town — it’s a creative haven.
+The town’s artistic culture traces back to the Ox-Bow School of Art & Artists’ Residency, a renowned institution that has shaped the local scene for over a century.
+Many artists who studied at Ox-Bow fell in love with Saugatuck and never left, opening galleries that showcase everything from contemporary work to Lake Michigan-inspired pieces.

 Holland Michigan Big Red Lighthouse on the shore of Lake Michigan at sunset